 Plains Regional Jail

-The Rolling Plains Regional Jail and Detention Center (RPRJ&DC) is located on the Western Edge of North Texas in Haskell, Texas.
+The Rolling Plains Regional Jail and Detention Center (RPRJ&DC) is located on the Western Edge of North Texas in the city of Haskell.
 The facility opened its doors in 2002 and Emerald Correctional Management took over operation of the facility in 2003.
 The RPRJ&DC houses both male and female populations with a total capacity of 555 beds.
 The facility currently has contracts with the Bureau of Immigration and Customs Enforcement as well as Haskell, Throckmorton and Baylor counties.

 Accreditations & Affiliations

-American Correctional Association, Haskell County Chamber of Commerce Board of Directors, Committee To Help Haskell County, and Rotary Club
+American Correctional Association, Haskell County Chamber of Commerce Board of Directors, Committee To Help Haskell County, Rotary Club

-RPRJ&DC inmates and detainees give back to the community through Road Crew Beautification and maintenance crews repair game warden’s ATVs as well as repair and paint city dumpsters.
+RPRJ&DC inmates and detainees give back to the community through Road Crew Beautification.
+Maintenance crews repair game warden’s ATVs and repair and paint city dumpsters.
 In addition, they participate in crocheting projects and donate Afghans to local nursing homes.